 - The consulting team learns about the world of management consulting while working with companies on projects that might include marketing research, human resource management practices or operations, and being mentored by business executives.

-- The portfolio management team manages a $250,000 portion of the university’s endowment and is challenged to maintain the fellows’ past performance, which has nearly always exceeded the performance of major financial indices.
+- The portfolio management team manages a roughly $300,000 equity portfolio and is challenged to maintain the fellows’ past performance, which has nearly always exceeded the performance of major financial indices.

 Members of the Elon Business Fellows graduating class receive medallions to be worn at commencement in a ceremony in front of faculty, staff, family and friends.